Is the Jeep Liberty off road ready to wheel even with all of the factory 4-wheeldrive

 Jeep Liberty Modified with a Solid Front Axle and Tall Suspension Lift (among other great additions)

-Other factors that seem to keep the KJ Liberty from being all that it can be include it's
+Other factors that seem to keep the KJ Liberty from being all that it can be include its

-hefty overall weight (around 4200 lbs.) and it's very poor gas mileage.
+hefty overall weight (around 4200 lbs.) and its very poor gas mileage.

 While gas mileage may not be as big a factor in occasional off road adventures...Jeep Liberty's